-Here the camera crew does their best to secure the camera without scratching Jamie's hood.
+The camera crew does their best to secure the camera without scratching Jaime's hood.

 A trail maintenance crew in North Carolina finds Mark Dulken's 1963 CJ-3B is a great way to get to spots normally only accessible by foot or mountain bike.
 A roof rack on the Meyers aluminum halfcab makes a good place to stow some of their gear.